+'''

+publish (public=False, wait=False)

+'''

-publish (public=False, wait=False) Publish a container as an image.
-The container must be stopped in order publish it as an image.
-This method does not enforce that constraint, so a LXDAPIException may be raised if this method is called on a running container.
+Publish a instance as an image.

+The instance must be stopped in order publish it as an image.
+This method does not enforce that constraint, so a LXDAPIException may be raised if this method is called on a running instance.